jaspervdj/jaspervdj/posts/2010-01-20-software-development-i-impressions.markdown

 ## First Java, then C

-Altough I am not a big fan of Java, I have come to appreciate the language, and I think it is, in fact, a very good "first language".
-It is, however, to go from Java to something like C. It is always harder to go more low-level, and many students were confused by pointers, the fact that pointers can be arrays, and all those _typical C_ things.
+Although I am not a big fan of Java, I have come to appreciate the language, and I think it is, in fact, a very good "first language".
+It is, however, not easy to go from Java to something like C. It is always harder to go more low-level, and many students were confused by pointers, the fact that pointers can be arrays, and all those _typical C_ things.

 ![Pointers cartoon]($root/images/2010-01-20-xkcd-pointers.png)